reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/examples/shell/scripting.md

 ### Backup EPL Monitor files from the Streaming Analytics engine

-You can easily backup EPL Monitor files by exporting them from Cumulocity IoT and saving them to disk.
+You can easily backup EPL Monitor files by exporting them from Cumulocity and saving them to disk.

 Each EPL Monitor file is saved as a separate file using it's name.